giantswarm/gitops-template/docs/add_wc_environments.md

 which versions it should automatically apply stored in: [imagepolicies.yaml]( /bases/environments/stages/dev/hello_app_cluster/imagepolicies.yaml).

-Let's have Flux automatically roll out all `-dev` releases that are of at least version `0.1.0` or above.
+Let's have Flux automatically roll out all `-dev` releases that are of at least version `3.0.0` or above.
+Note the `-0` suffix on the range: without it a semver range excludes pre-releases, and every `-dev` tag is one.

 ```sh
 cat <<EOF > imagepolicies.yaml